alleyinteractive/wp-alleyvate/README.md

 ### Disallow File Edit

 This feature prevents the editing of themes and plugins directly from the admin.
+Its handle is `disable_file_edit`.

 Such editing can introduce unexpected and undocumented code changes.